Asma Jahangir — A MemorialVIEW EVENT DETAILS

-Asma Jahangir Foundation, Asia Society, and Open Society Foundations host a memorial in memory of Pakistani human rights lawyer Asma Jahangir (1952-2018).
-Jahangir was an advocate of the Supreme Court of Pakistan, the founding chairwoman of the Human Rights Commission of Pakistan, the United Nations Special Rapporteur on Freedom of Religion, and United Nations rapporteur on human rights and extrajudicial killings.
+The Asma Jahangir Foundation, Asia Society, and Open Society Foundations host a memorial in memory of Pakistani human rights lawyer Asma Jahangir (1952-2018).
+Jahangir was an advocate of the Supreme Court of Pakistan; the founding chairwoman of the Human Rights Commission of Pakistan; the United Nations Special Rapporteur on Freedom of Religion; the United Nations Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions; and the United Nations Special Envoy on the Situation of Human Rights in Iran.

 Asma Jahangir founded AGHS Legal Aid Cell in 1987 to provide free legal assistance to the needy.
 She was an Advocate of the Supreme Court of Pakistan and was elected as President of the Supreme Court Bar Association (2010-2011).
 She was also twice elected as Chairperson of Human Rights Commission of Pakistan (HRCP), which was set up in 1986 and was instrumental in the formation of Punjab Women Lawyers Association (PWLA) in 1980 and Women Action Forum (WAF) in 1985.